Herbertkartel/alx-low_level_programming/0x0C-more_malloc_free/README.md

-Write a function that creates an array of integers
+a function that concatenates two strings